outware/fastlane-plugin-cerberus/INTEGRATION.md

 JIRA information is retrieved using the REST API with the supplied credentials.

-By default the link to jenkins is populated using the `BUILD_URL` environment variable, this is set by jenkins.
+By default, the link to Jenkins is populated using the `BUILD_URL` environment variable, which is set by Jenkins.
 If you are using a different CI you can customise this by specifying an additional parameter `build_url` when generating the release notes.

 ## Notification of code changes